phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 While it depends on the pixel color format how these values are interpreted, the result will likely be some shade of gray since we set the same value for every color channel (e.g. in the RGB color format).

-After running `cargo kbuild` and then our `bootimage` script again, we can boot the new version in QEMU.
+After running `cargo kbuild` and then our `boot` script again, we can boot the new version in QEMU.
 We see that our guess that the whole screen would turn gray was right:

 TODO: QEMU screenshot